RoySadaka/lpd/README.md

     your_trainer.save_trainer(dir_path, file_name)
 ```

-Loading a trainer is as simple as:
+Loading a trainer from checkpoint is as simple as:
 ```python
     loaded_trainer = Trainer.load_trainer(dir_path,             # the folder where the saved trainer file exists
                                           trainer_file_name,    # the saved trainer file name